 What makes a once happy customer pursue another contractor?
 Much like any break-up, trouble in paradise begins to brew when things like deception, rudeness, and inflexibility occur.
-An infographic from Business 2 Community titled, “Stop Losing Money and Focus on Customer Service,” shares some interesting stats that were specific to causes of customer dissatisfaction.
+For some interesting statistics about the specific causes of customer dissatisfaction, take a look at the infographic below from Business 2 Community, a resource for the business community to share and learn about best practices.

-Most of these are inherently apparent, but you’d be surprised how many of us forget or disregard the basics.
-The following are some observations regarding each cause of dissatisfaction and some takeaways you can share with your team to build unbreakable relationships with your customers.
+Most of the information in the infographic is logical and intuitive, but you’d be surprised by how many of us forget or disregard the basics.
+The following are some observations regarding each cause of dissatisfaction as well as some takeaways you can share with your team to build unbreakable relationships with your customers.

 Cause 1: Deception

-I think most lies begin because people generally are conflict avoiders.
+Most lies begin because people are, generally speaking, conflict avoiders.
 Disappointing customers is never ideal, but it’s absolutely essential that your company honestly and clearly outlines what they can and can’t deliver.
-Discussing expectations initially with your customers will salvage your relationship with them in the long-run.

 Cause 2: Rudeness